 Business Need

-The current documentation does NOT specifically state that ALL recovery messages should only be sent to the NPAC during recovery (it is currently indicated for notifications and SWIM data).
+The current documentation does NOT specifically state that ALL recovery messages should only be sent to the NPAC during recovery (it is currently indicated for notifications and SWIM data and Service Provider Data).
 This change order will clarify the documentation to include ALL data.

-This will require some operational changes for Service Providers that utilize Network Data and/or Subscription Data recovery while in normal mode.
+This will require some operational changes for Service Providers that utilize Network Data and/or Subscription Data and/or Number Pool Block Data recovery while in normal mode.

 Description of Change: